Joseph-Wamui/TerraformWeek4/README.md

   - Create private subnet d(app-private-a), without a public IP and a CIDR block range of 10.0.4.0/24.
 Use variables to reference the VPC and AWS region defined earlier, and a Tag for labelling the resource.

-   - Create private subnet e(app-private-b), without a public IP and a CIDR block range of 10.0.7.0/24.
+   - Create private subnet e(bastion-public-a), without a public IP and a CIDR block range of 10.0.7.0/24.
 Use variables to reference the VPC and AWS region defined earlier, and a Tag for labelling the resource.
    ![Subnet1](/Subnet%20pic%201.png)
    ![Subnet2](/Subnet%20pic%202.png)